The consequences of plagiarism include legal issues, lost money, and a ruined reputation.

-Plagiarism is a serious problem today's writer must tackle head-on.
+Plagiarism is a serious problem today's writers must tackle head-on.
 Copyright laws protect written works from copying, and if you get caught, consequences will occur.
-At worse, you may have a failing grade on a paper and at worse, you could face a lawsuit for copyright infringement if accused of plagiarism.
+At least, you may have a failing grade on a paper and at worse, you could face a lawsuit for copyright infringement if accused of plagiarism.

 So what are the consequences of plagiarism?
 Understanding these will help you understand why plagiarizing is a serious problem that you need to avoid in your writing.

 |Browser, web and desktop apps||Best in class online plagiarism checker||AI-powered writing assistant||Yes||GET 25% OFF|

 |Desktop app||Over 20 powerful writing reports||Instructional videos and guides||Yes||GET 25% OFF|

 Today with written works available at the click of a button, plagiarizing is an easy mistake.
 Unintentional plagiarism occurs when you accidentally use someone's work without proper attribution.
 This is common in academic writing when students don't understand how to cite their sources properly.